AnthonyTalav/Mysql_Database/README.md

 This is a complete course.

-All topics about DATABASE MYSQL and many exercise.
+All topics about DATABASE MYSQL and many exercises.

-The project is a databasa library.
+The project is a database library.